 Glacier hikes.
 While we got to the base of some glacier’s and saw them, we didn’t actually climb in them which I hear is incredible!
 My next trip I’d love to do that as well as this 2 hour Icelandic Horse Lava Riding Tour, Snowmobiling, and Cave Tours.
 Whale watching is also a big attraction.

 Airline Tips: PAY ATTENTION IF YOU’RE TAKING A NIGHT FLIGHT

 We flew WOW Air, which for a budget airline was really clean and nothing like the budget airlines in the US.
 The BEST tip I was given was if you’re flying at night from the US to Iceland to sit on the left side and get a window seat for a chance to see the Northern Lights.
 AND I DID!
 I saw them in the clouds and it was incredible.
 If you’re doing a night flight leaving Iceland for the US sit on the right side, window seat.

-The other tip I got was to download the Netflix app and download movies to stream on the flight (no internet required to watch, just to download).
-WOW Air doesn’t have TV’s on the plane (and food and drink are only available for purchase, no complimentary in flight service otherwise), so this was a total game changer.
+The other tip I got was to download the Netflix/Amazon Prime (or other streaming apps) and download movies to stream on the flight.
+There’s no internet required to watch, these on flight and WOW Air doesn’t have TV’s on the plane.
+There’s also no complimentary in flight food and drink service but they are available for purchase so plan accordingly.
 Plus the flight is under 6 hours so it’s like 2-3 movies and you’re there!